-Join us as we welcome Julia Longbottom CMG, Her Majesty's Ambassador to Japan

-    and Colin Crooks LVO, Her Majesty's Ambassador to South Korea on Friday 16th

-    June from 15:50-16:50 BST.
+Join us as we welcome Julia Longbottom CMG, His Majesty's Ambassador to Japan and Colin Crooks LVO, His Majesty's Ambassador to South Korea on Friday 16th June from 15:50-16:50 BST.

-    In the wake of COVID and the impacts of Russia’s aggression in Ukraine, real GDP

-    growth is projected at 1.8% in 2023 and 0.9% in 2024.
-Whilst domestic demand is

-    recovering slowly but steadily, external demand has been volatile.
-Supply chain

-    disruptions have held back production, investment and exports.
+In the wake of COVID and the impacts of Russia’s aggression in Ukraine, real GDP growth is projected at 1.8% in 2023 and 0.9% in 2024.
+Whilst domestic demand is recovering slowly but steadily, external demand has been volatile.
+Supply chain disruptions have held back production, investment and exports.

 Securing and reallocating employment, global supply chains and energy sources are high priorities both in the short and longer term.
 Continuing “work-style” reforms, enhancing vocational training and education, lowering barriers to foreign workers and foreign direct investment as well as progress with the digital and green transformation are all key to sustained recovery.

 Julia Longbottom CMG is the current Ambassador to Japan, having been appointed in March 2021.
 She is the first woman ambassador to represent the United Kingdom in Tokyo.

 She joined the Diplomatic Service in 1986.
 She then spent her first two years on placements at the United Nations in New York and the European Commission in Brussels.
 Between 1990 and 1993, she spent her first period in Tokyo as the Political Second Secretary at the British Embassy to Japan.
 In 1994, she moved to the Foreign and Commonwealth Office's Hong Kong Department and worked as the Section Head for Nationality and Immigration until the handover of Hong Kong to the People's Republic of China in 1997.
 She was then appointed as the Head of Political and EU Section at the Embassy of the United Kingdom in the Hague